 Can I Get Social Security Benefits from My Ex-Spouse Even If It’s Not in My Divorce Decree?

 Here’s some good news about your divorce.
-If you were married to your ex-spouse for ten years before your divorce became final, you are entitled to Social Security benefits based on his earnings by operation of federal law.
+If you were married to your ex-spouse for ten years before your divorce became final, you are entitled to Social Security benefits based on your spouse’s earnings by operation of federal law.

-Don’t worry if your ex threatens to keep working in order to thwart your ability to claim benefits against his record.
+Don’t worry if your ex threatens to keep working in order to thwart your ability to claim benefits against their record.
 These are empty threats.
-It isn’t necessary for him to retire for you to begin collecting.
+It isn’t necessary for your ex-spouse to retire for you to begin collecting.

 How Derivative Benefits Work

-The Social Security benefits you receive won’t reduce the amount he receives.
-If he’s remarried, it won’t reduce what his current wife is entitled to receive.
-And if he has a new family, it won’t reduce the amount his young children receive either.
+The Social Security benefits you receive won’t reduce the amount your ex receives.
+If your ex is remarried, it won’t reduce what their current spouse is entitled to receive.
+And if your ex has a new family, it won’t reduce the amount their young children receive either.

 You can only receive one Social Security check, so if your own earnings record entitles you to more money than the derivative benefits, you’ll collect benefits based on the highest amount to which you are entitled.